 import dascore as dc

 ...

-# slice spool to create new spool which excludes first patch.
+# Slice spool to create new spool which excludes first patch.

-Returns a dataframe listing contents.
-This method may not be supported on all spools, especially those interfacing with vast remote resources.
+The get_contents method returns a dataframe listing the spool contents.
+This method may not be supported on all spools, especially those interfacing with large remote resources.

+import dascore as dc